Table of Contents

 How does the water resistance compare?

-The Söner Amorous is rated to 5 ATM, which is approved for swimming and snorkelling.
+The Söner Amorous is rated to 5 ATM, approved for swimming and snorkelling.
 The Oris Rectangular is rated to 3 ATM, suitable for everyday splashing and handwashing but not for immersion.
 For a rectangular dress watch, 5 ATM is unusually high and reflects careful case engineering at Söner.